Descriptive epidemiology of the prevalence of adolescent active travel to school in Asia: a cross-sectional study from 31 countries.

 We pooled percentages of who walk or cycle to school from 152,368 adolescents from 31 countries in Asia.
 We calculated the overall percentage and the percentages by three subregions.
 We also compared percentages of walking and cycling to school of younger and older adolescents, female and male adolescents, and adolescents with overweight and obesity and adolescents with underweight and normal weight.

 What did we find?

-While about half of adolescents in Asia walk or cycle to school, the percentages by subregions varied.
-In Asia, older adolescent, male adolescent, and adolescent with underweight and normal weight are more likely to walk and cycle to school.
 Although there is substantial scope for improving walking and cycling among adolescents in Asia, any policy actions and interventions should recognise the potential different factors and contexts that may influence walking and cycling to school among adolescents in Asia.